reflectoring/reflectoring.github.io/content/blog/2022/2022-08-15-admin-operations-with-nodejs-launchdarkly.md

 npm run rateLimiter
 ```

-Now when an unsubscribed user hits the APIs within the defined limit he will get to see:

-{{% image alt="Normal API" src="images/posts/nodejs-backend-launchdarkly/Normal_API_Call.png" %}}

-But when the threshold limit exceeds for that user, he will see the following error:

-{{% image alt="Rate Limit Error" src="images/posts/nodejs-backend-launchdarkly/Rate_Limiter_Error.png" %}}
+Note that using a feature flag for complex JSON configuration can be risky, because you don't get immediate feedback if the JSON you provided is valid or not (unless you look into the logs).
+So if you do this, be very careful not to provide invalid JSON in the feature flag variation.

 ### Schedule Cron Jobs Dynamically

-Sometimes System Admins need to schedule *cron* jobs to perform various tasks like gathering system metrics, generate important report,  clearing or archiving logs, taking backup, etc. Usually, this cron jobs are scheduled using `cronTime` which is understood by cron executors.
-If there is a sudden need to change the `cronTime` of a particular job, then we can define it in LaunchDarkly and use it whenever the cron runs.
+Sometimes system admins need to schedule cron jobs to perform various tasks like gathering system metrics, generate reports, clearing or archiving logs, taking a backup, etc. Usually, these cron jobs are scheduled using `cronTime` expressions which are understood by cron executors.
+If there is a sudden need to change the `cronTime` expression of a particular job, then we can define it as a feature flag (whose value we can change on demand) and use it whenever the cron runs.

 For this, first we will run: